 To appeal a decision from a lower court, it helps to have a lawyer with solid credentials and extensive experience.
 At Swope, Rodante P.A., our appellate practice attorneys have both of these traits.
-Our appellate lawyers have handled hundreds of appeals and other types of appellate proceed/sings.
-They also have board certification in appellate practice, legal publications, and legal seminar presentations.
+Our appellate lawyers have experience handling appeals and other post trial motions.
+They frequently present seminars on appellate issues, and author scholarly articles providing valuable guidance for others in the profession.

 Appellate practice is the practice of representing clients in appeals and other appellate courts.
 An appeal is a process by which either party to a lawsuit may request a higher court to review the decision of a lower court after a final decision has been made whether that party won or not.
 While the party that lost would want to reverse the judgment, the party that won may want a larger settlement.

 The knowledge and experience our attorneys bring to their clients is important because the appellate process is complex.
 Even if a claimant has new issues to raise or new testimony, it may not help them to win an appeal.
 The higher court’s review is normally limited to an examination of the record from the lower court with no new issues raised or testimony taken.
 The higher court’s review may result in affirming, reversing, modifying or remanding the lower court’s decision.
 Our attorneys know that it takes hard work and determination, and they are willing to put in the time it takes to win your case.

 Below are common questions we are asked about appeals:

 What are the other types of appellate proceedings?

 The other types of proceedings heard by appellate courts are petitions for common-law writs of certiorari, mandamus, and prohibition.
 These proceedings are conducted similarly to appeals but have a much more limited scope of review.
 To find out more about these proceedings, contact us.

 Although it is theoretically possible for an appeal to be concluded within about six months, an appeal typically lasts about a year, sometimes longer.
 If you would like to ask us a question or find out more about the appellate process, contact us.